The Mess. The mess! It is everywhere!

 And what about the random papers everywhere?
 I mean papers with all sorts of drawings.
 Because my daughter is a “budding artist” and can literally spend all her day drawing and coloring stuff.

 My life is undesirably characterized by the mess.
-And for too long, I got angry about the mess.
+And for too long, I got angry about the mess (and I still get frustrated with the mess every now and then).
 Why can’t everything just be in perfect order?
 Why are there always dishes to wash?
 Why, why, why?

 Then I felt God gently nudging my heart and telling me the mess is an important part of growth.
 You see, my kids won’t quite grow if I don’t let them explore.
 If I want every place to be clean, prim and proper all the time, I won’t give them a chance to try the things they should try – the things that often result in the mess.